kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/validation.md

     ```kotlin
     @Valid
-    data class Foo(@field:Valid val bars: List<Bar>)
+    data class Foo(@field:Size(min = 1, max = 5) @field:Valid val bars: List<Bar>)

     @Valid
     data class Bar(@field:NotBlank val number: String)
     ```

-Each `Bar` in the list is validated, and the violation path is indexed by element position, for example `bars[0].number`.
+Each `Bar` in the list is validated, and the violation path is indexed by element position, for example `bars.[0].number`.
-Constraints such as [`@Size`](#validation-annotations) can be combined with `@Valid` on the same collection to check both the collection size and each element.
+Constraints such as [`@Size`](#collection-constraints) can be combined with `@Valid` on the same collection to check both the collection size and each element, as above.

+!!! note

+    Element validation itself is silent about a `null` collection — the required check for the field is what reports it.
+    A `Map` has no element validator out of the box: `@Valid` on a `Map` field needs a `Validator<Map<K, V>>` supplied by the application.

 #### `Sealed` Hierarchies { #sealed-validation }

 Kora can create a `Validator` for `sealed` hierarchies.
-If `@Valid` is placed on a `sealed` type, the generated validator determines the actual subtype and calls the validator for the matching final implementation.
+If `@Valid` is placed on a `sealed` type, the generated validator determines the actual subtype and calls the validator for the matching final implementation, so every permitted subtype must be annotated with `@Valid` too.

 ===! ":fontawesome-brands-java: `Java`"